organisciak/dissertation/document/1_intro.md

 When a person tags a photograph with a free-text label or a worker classifies the sentiment of an opinionated tweet, they are interpreting the content.
 As @neuendorf_content_2002 notes, "objectivity is a much tougher criterion to achieve with latent than with manifest variables".

-### Benefits of Recovering Error from Human Biases
+### Benefits of Recovering Error from Crowd Contributions

 Why standardize crowdsourcing collection?
 With large enough numbers, it doesn't matter.